prashant-agrawal-20/NotesApp/README.md

     }'
     ```
 - sample notes API to fetch a note using note id:
+    - here note id is `_id` returned at the time of creating note or at the time of fetching notes for a user
     ```
     curl --location --request GET 'http://localhost:3000/api/notes/<_id>' \
     --header 'Authorization: <token-received-at-login>' \